PaperPrototype/voxels-unity-course/03 - Voxel Chunk/english.md

     }
 ```

-`MeshVoxel` is almost exaclty the same as the previous lecture, with 1 important difference.
+`MeshVoxel` is almost exactly the same as the previous lecture, with 1 important difference.
 We create an offset position (in the `offsetPos` variable) from the `x` `y` and `z` parameters given to the method.
 We then add the `offsetPos` to each quads vertices so that the entire voxel is offsetted.

 ```cs
 // we offset each vertex position by the voxels offsetPos